COMING OUT OF THE CRISIS

 PHARMACY: CURB-SIDE PICK-UP AND FREE DELIVERY

-The Pharmacy at Southwest Health is now offering curbside pickup of prescriptions in addition to our standard free delivery service.
-As social distancing is recommended everywhere, avoid coming to the pharmacy to pick up over the counter medications.
+The Pharmacy at Southwest Health offers curbside pickup of prescriptions in addition to our standard free delivery service.
+As social distancing is recommended everywhere, you can avoid coming to the pharmacy to pick up your over the counter medications.
 Use these other methods instead.
 Call The Pharmacy at (608) 342-6200 with questions.

 PATIENT FINANCIAL COUNSELING